-- Concentration The risk that significant allocation to any single asset category and its underperformance relative to expectation would result in difficulties in achieving funding objectives. - Illiquidity The risk that the Scheme cannot meet its immediate liabilities because it has insufficient liquid assets. - Manager underperformance The failure by the fund managers to achieve the rate of investment return assumed in setting their mandates. - Currency risk The risk that the currency of the Scheme's assets underperforms relative to sterling (i.e. the currency of the liabilities). - Environmental, Social and Governance (ESG) risks the extent to which ESG issues are not reflected in asset prices and/or not considered in investment decision making leading to underperformance relative to expectations. - Climate risk The extent to which climate change causes a material deterioration in asset values as a consequence of factors including but not limited to policy change, physical impacts and the expected transition to a low-carbon economy.
+- Concentration The risk that significant allocation to any single asset category and its underperformance relative to expectation would result in difficulties in achieving funding objectives. - Illiquidity The risk that the Scheme cannot meet its immediate liabilities because it has insufficient liquid assets.

+- Manager underperformance The failure by the fund managers to achieve the rate of investment return assumed in setting their mandates. - Currency risk The risk that the currency of the Scheme's assets underperforms relative to sterling (i.e. the currency of the liabilities). - Environmental, Social and Governance (ESG) risks the extent to which ESG issues are not reflected in asset prices and/or not considered in investment decision making leading to underperformance relative to expectations.
+ESG factors can have positive and/or negative impacts on long-term returns and reputation. - Climate risk The extent to which climate change causes a material deterioration in asset values as a consequence of factors including but not limited to policy change, physical impacts and the expected transition to a low-carbon economy.